ethereum/EIPs/EIPS/eip-draft_app_keys.md

 ## Motivation
 <!--The motivation is critical for EIPs that want to change the Ethereum protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the EIP solves.
 EIP submissions without sufficient motivation may be rejected outright.-->
-Wallets have agreed on a derivation path for eth accounts using BIP32, BIP44, SLIP44, ERC84 (https://github.com/ethereum/EIPs/issues/84)
-Web3 (browser) wallets have implemented in a roughly similar way the rpc eth api.
+Wallets developers have agreed on an HD derivation path for ethereum accounts using BIP32, BIP44, SLIP44, [ERC84](https://github.com/ethereum/EIPs/issues/84).
+Web3 wallets have implemented in a roughly similar way the rpc eth api.
 EIP 1102 introduced privacy through non automatic opt-in of a wallet account into an app increasing privacy.

-But several limitations remain to allow for a proper UX of the crypto permissioned web.
+However several limitations remain in order to allow for a proper designs and UX for crypto permissioned apps.

-Most current wallets don't allow for:
+Most of UI based current wallets don't allow to:

-* offline transaction signing without broadcasting of txes while still being able to perform other transaction signing
+* being able to automatically and effortlessly use different keys / accounts for each apps,
-* being able to sign without prompting the user
+* being able to sign some app's action without prompting the user with the same level of security as sending funds from their main accounts,
-* be able to use throwable keys to improve anonymity
+* being able to use throwable keys to improve anonymity,
-* being able to automatically and effortlessly use different keys / accounts for each apps
+* effortlessly signing transactions for an app without broadcasting these while still being able to perform other transaction signing as usual from their main accounts,
 * All this while being fully restorable using the user's mnemonic or hardware wallet and the HD Path determined uniquely by the app's ens name.

-We try to solve this by introducing a new account's type, app keys made to be used along side the existing main accounts.
+We try to overcome these limitations by introducing a new account's type, app keys, made to be used along side the existing main accounts.

-These new app keys should allow to give more power and flexibility to the crypto apps developers.
-This should allow to improve a lot the UX of crypto dapps and allow to create new designs that were not possible before leveraging on the ability to create and handle many accounts, to presign messages and broadcast them later.
+These new app keys can permit to give more power and flexibility to the crypto apps developers.
+This can allow to improve a lot the UX of crypto dapps and to create new designs that were not possible before leveraging the ability to create and handle many accounts, to presign messages and broadcast them later.
 These features were not compatible with the level of security we were requesting for main accounts that hold most of an user's funds.

 ## Specification